-The school staffing policy has been subject to recent review.
-Throughout the duration of the inspection programme the numbers of staff actually on duty matched the rota record.
+Through out the duration of the inspection programme the numbers of staff actually on duty matched the rota record.
 These staffing levels are sufficient in practice to promote and safeguard the needs of the young people concerned.

-The school training policy underlines the importance of training and the extent that training and developmental opportunities are available to all staff.
-Completed Staff Questionnaires gave positive comment to the training programme and personal development and attainment opportunities.
-Additional part time Social Work Diploma Award study has also been approved and included in the training budget.
-Additional physical Interventions Team Teach Interventions and Sensory programmes have been introduced and give impetus to the in house development opportunities.
-All new staff receives induction training that introduces specific policy and procedural recording and assists the early stages of employment.
+The school training policy underlines the importance of training and the extent of training and developmental opportunities that are available to all staff.
+Positive comment was also received directly from staff and again confirmed in completed questionnaires.
+All new staff receives induction training that introduces specific policy and procedural recording and reporting procedures.

-In service training programme for 2007 includes Team Teach Interventions and techniques for intensive intervention and prevention, Autism Awareness, Psychology Theories and Autism, Sensory and Perceptual issues in Autism,

-T.E.A.C.C.H. basic and advanced levels, P.E.C.
+The school commitment to the T.E.A.C.C.H. methodology, P.E.C.
+System and 24-hour curriculum is clearly defined along side essential health and safety requirements.
+In service training programmes receive continual review and update by the school Principal and Head of Care.
+The current programme for 2005/06 includes SCIP, an accredited course that offers strategies for intensive intervention and prevention, Autism Awareness, Psychology Theories and Autism, Sensory and Perceptual issues in Autism, T.E.A.C.C.H. basic and advanced levels, P.E.C.
 System, Social Stories, Management Skills Development, Religion and Multicultural Awareness, Food Handling, Safety and Hygiene, Medication, Child Protection and Moving and Handling Techniques.

-NVQ training is supported and currently in excess of 80% of staff has completed the Level 3 award.
-Senior staff is considering social work qualification and the Head of Care is considering a Level 5 Management award.
-Additionally, further sensory training events are to be introduced to the annual programme.
+NVQ training is supported and currently nine members of staff have completed the Level 3 award.
+A further five members of staff have been enrolled on Level 3 programmes this year.
+Senior staff has completed Level 4 training and the Head of care is considering a Level 5 Management award.

+Discussion with staff agreed that further consideration should include additional social work diploma qualification courses, as part of the continued professional development programme for senior staff.
+Additionally, further sensory training events are also under review.
+Both considerations are supported.